Snillfjord Municipality

 Snillfjord is a former municipality in Trøndelag county, Norway.
-The municipality existed from 1924 until its dissolution in 2020 when it was split between the municipalities of Hitra, Heim, and Orkland.
+The municipality existed from 1924 until its dissolution in 2020 when it was split between Hitra Municipality, Heim Municipality, and Orkland Municipality.
 It was part of the Fosen region.
 The administrative centre of the municipality was the village of Krokstadøra.
-Other villages in Snillfjord included Ytre Snillfjord, Hemnskjela, Selnes and Vutudal.
+Other villages in Snillfjord Municipality included Ytre Snillfjord, Hemnskjela, Selnes, and Vutudal.

-At the time of its dissolution in 2020, the 508 km2 municipality was the 209th largest by area out of the 422 municipalities in Norway.
-Snillfjord was the 394th most populous municipality in Norway with a population of 987.
-The municipality's population density was 2 PD/km2 and its population had decreased by 3.4% over the last decade.
+Prior to its dissolution in 2020, the 508 km2 municipality was the 209th largest by area out of the 422 municipalities in Norway.
+Snillfjord Municipality was the 393rd most populous municipality in Norway with a population of 999.
+The municipality's population density was 2 PD/km2 and its population had increased by 1.1% over the previous 10-year period.

 General information

-The municipality of Snillfjord was established on 1 July 1924 when it was separated from the large municipality of Hemne.
+The municipality of Snillfjord was established on 1 July 1924 when it was separated from the large Hemne Municipality.
 The initial population was 776.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the eastern part of the old municipality of Heim (population: 724) and the western part of the neighboring municipality of Agdenes (population: 196) were merged with Snillfjord (population: 681) to form a new, larger municipality of Snillfjord.
-On 1 January 1995, the Midtun area of Agdenes municipality (population: 21) was transferred to Snillfjord.
-A road to the area had recently been built, but it connected to Snillfjord and not Agdenes, so it was decided to switch to the other municipality due to the newly opened road connection.
+On 1 January 1964, the eastern part of the old Heim Municipality (population: 724) and the western part of the neighboring Agdenes Municipality (population: 196) were merged with Snillfjord Municipality (population: 681) to form a new, larger Snillfjord Municipality.
+On 1 January 1995, the Midtun area of Agdenes Municipality (population: 21) was transferred into Snillfjord Municipality.
+A road to the area had recently been built, but it connected to Snillfjord Municipality and not Agdenes Municipality, so it was decided to switch to the other municipality due to the newly opened road connection.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the municipality of Snillfjord was dissolved and its lands were split between its three neighboring municipalities.
-The northwestern portion of Snillfjord joined the municipality of Hitra, the southwestern Vennastranda area joined the new municipality of Heim, and the rest joined the new municipality of Orkland.
+On 1 January 2020, Snillfjord Municipality was dissolved and its lands were split between its three neighboring municipalities: the northwestern portion of joined Hitra Municipality, the southwestern Vennastranda area joined the new Heim Municipality, and the rest joined the new Orkland Municipality.